 Your first laddering should be a practice in the outdoors – If in Buchan, Wilson’s Cliff is an ideal place.

-Ladders in the old days were used for all pitches, until single rope technique was developed.
+Ladders in the old days (IE before the 70s) were used for all pitches, until single rope technique was developed.
 But they are still used today on pitches of less than about 10 metres.
 This is because for such a small pitch it is over-kill to rig ropes and carry or wear vertical caving equipment.

 All ladder climbs should be belayed.
 This means you will wear a harness connected to a rope at the top of the pitch, let out (belayed) by another caver in case you slip and fall, get hit by a falling rock and lose consciousness, get too tired to keep holding on (which is almost always due to poor technique).
 If a harness is not available, then one can be made using tape.
 Or as a worst case just tie a bowline knot around your body under your arms.
 A fall with just a rope around you will hurt (and potentially crack ribs) but it will stop you from falling.

 The caver at the top of the pitch will use a ‘belay device’ to catch your fall if you come off the ladder.
 Such devices include stitch plates, racks, or even just a knot called a munter hitch tied around a carabiner (although this is not ideal as it twists the rope), but is a perfectly good makeshift belay if nothing else is available.

 Never, ever, do a ladder pitch without a belay on.
 Even if it is just a loop of rope around your waste!

 On a short ladder of only perhaps 5 metres, often a belay is not used, but this is not good practice.
 Even a short fall of 5 metres can break bones or even kill you if you fall onto a sharp rock.
 So even on short ladder pitches a belay should always be used.